Day 1 - Dec 17

 After spending 2.5 hours at Angkor Wat, we moved onto to Bayon - the most famous Buddhist temple in Siem Reap.
 It was built about 100 years after Angkor Wat - the most well-known Hindu temple in the country.
 Bayon was the official state temple built by the Mahayana Buddhist King Jayavarman VII and suitably located on the exact center of Jayavarman's capital Angkor Thom.
 Most well-known for over 200 massive, smiling stone faces, Bayon makes for a stunning sight.
 All these faces are rumored to be that of the King Jayavarman VII though.
 Another impressive aspect of this temple is its intricate carvings, depicting notable historical instances and daily lives of Khmer people.
 The architectural scale and serenity of Bayon exudes simple elegance while Angkor Wat's enormous magnitude radiates grandeur.

 Due to lack of time, we could only spend about half an hour at Bayon before driving back into Siem Reap town for lunch at "Tropical" restaurant.
 As we were leaving through the South Gate of Angkor Thom via causeway across the moat, we were mesmerized by stone figures on each side.
 54 guardian gods can be found on the left side while 54 demon gods are found on the right side of the causeway railing.
 Actually, there were 4 such gates around the walled city but only the South Gate was well-preserved.
 According to our guide, stone figures at other gates had missing heads because artifacts smugglers stole them to sell them off.
+After one hour lunch break, we were back in Angkor ancient city area to continue our day tour.
+We stopped for 15 minutes at Elephant Terrace, which used to be part of the walled city of Angkor Thom.
+King Jayavarman VII used it as a viewing platform from which to welcome his victorious army and to attend public ceremonies.

 Moving on, we reached Ta Prohm Temple, just before 3pm.
 It was also built by King Jayavarman VII to be used as a Buddhist monastery and university.
 Ta Prohm was most renowned for being in Hollywood movie "Tomb Raider".
 It was truly astonishing to observe how nature has grown all around this temple, in the form of huge trees, and yet, the buildings had not been completely merged with the surrounding jungle.
 Ta Prohm's runins are exactly what made it beautiful.
 As I was reading about this intriguing temple on Tourism Cambodia website, I came across the below paragraph which I think beautifully & aptly describes Ta Prohm.